 - Idea status updates should be directly related to the published idea.
 Non-relevant updates including but not limited to links to webinars, YouTube videos, Facebook pages or pages that require registration or offer free signals are not allowed.

-Any content that violates these rule may result in the author getting a warning, published idea being hidden, and/or limiting the author’s ability to post more ideas.
+Any content that violates these rules may result in the author getting a warning, published idea being hidden and/or limiting the author’s ability to post more ideas.

 How to post awesome analysis & get lots of views

 Balance - clear, no clutter, professional, not too overwhelming.